-The monitoring indicators, frequency for measurement and the responsibility for monitoring for each of the mitigations proposed in the management plan are described in Table 8.2.
-The monitoring of the ESMP provisions would be carried out by the respective agencies at a frequency mentioned in the ESMS monitoring plan.
+The monitoring indicators, frequency for measurement and the responsibility for monitoring for each of the mitigations proposed in the management plan are

-For ensuring effective implementation and evaluation of the performance of the environmental & social mitigation measure a reporting mechanism has been drawn up and presented in Section 5.3 of the Environmental and Social Management Framework.
+For ensuring effective implementation and evaluation of the performance of the environmental mitigation measure a reporting mechanism has been drawn up and presented in Section 5.3 of the Environmental and Social Management Framework.
 The reporting of the implementation of the ESMP for this project is presented Annexure 7.